Euphorbia hypericifolia aka Chickenweed

 Chickenweed, Graceful Sandmat, Tropical Broomspurge

-How to care for Chickenweed
+How difficult is it to take care of Chickenweed

 With its straightforward care requirements, Chickenweed is a hassle-free plant that anyone can enjoy.